equinor/radix-public-site/public-site/docs/community/index.md

 ## On GitHub

 If you think you found a bug, or you have a concrete proposal, [log an issue](https://github.com/equinor/radix/issues) on GitHub.
 We have multiple repositories, but all issues are tracked in **radix repo**.

+## eMail

+We also monitor a common mailbox, so if this is an option for you to reach out, use this email address: radix@StatoilSRM.onmicrosoft.com

 ## Release register